-Note 1: The information of the Company and the subsidiary companies should be listed separately.
-The number representations are as follows:

-- 1. 0 represents the Company. - 2.
-1 and thereafter represent the subsidiary companies. - Note 2: The purpose of fund financing for the borrower is classified as follows: - 1.
-I represents business related, - 2.
-2 represents short-term financing. - Note 3: When the purpose of fund financing for the borrower is classified as 2, specify the necessary reasons for the loans and the purposes of the borrower, such as repayments of borrowings, purchase of equipment, and operating capital. - Note 4: 1.
-In accordance with the Comapny's policy of loans to other parties, the maximum amount for lending shall not exceed 40% of the net worth on the Company's latest financial statements.
-Meanwhile, the total amount available for lending purposes shall not exceed 40% of the net worth on the Company's latest financial statements. - In accordance with Royal Finishing's policy of loans to other parties, the maximum amount for lending shall not exceed 40% of the net worth on Royal Finishing's latest financial statements.
-Meanwhile, the total amount available for lending purposes shall not exceed 40% of the net worth on Royal Finishing's latest financial statements. - Note 5: The above transactions within the Group have been eliminated in the consolidated financial statements.
+- Note 1: The information of the Company and the subsidiary companies should be listed separately.
+The number representations are as follows: - 0 represents the Company. - Note 2: The purpose of fund financing for the borrower is classified as follows: - 1.
+1 represents business related. - 2.
+2 represents short-term financing - Note 3: When the purpose of fund financing for the borrower is classified as 2, specify the necessary reasons for the loans and the purposes of the borrower, such as repayments of borrowings, purchase of equipment, and operating capital. - Note 4: In accordance with the Comapny's policy of loans to other parties, the maximum amount for lending shall not exceed 40% of the net worth on the Company's latest financial statements.
+Meanwhile, the total amount available for lending purposes shall not exceed 40% of the net worth on the Company's latest financial statements. - Note 5: The above transactions within the Group have been eliminated in the consolidated financial statements.